Tribes of Montenegro: Background

 Each tribe has a complex historical and geographical origin.
 During the Middle Ages the Slavic population managed to culturally assimilate the native Romanized descendants of "Illyrian" tribes.
 Tribal names (including a few non-Slavic) left traces in the toponymy of Montenegro and surrounding countries.
-As far as historical records by age and testimony go, it is shown that at least between 14th and 15th century many tribal migrations to Montenegro from Kosovo and Metohija, Albania, Bosnia and Herzegovina took place.
+As far as historical records by age and testimony go, it is shown that at least between 14th and 15th century many tribal migrations to Montenegro from Kosovo, Albania, Bosnia and Herzegovina took place.

 Early modern period

 In 1596, an uprising broke out in Bjelopavlići, then spread to Drobnjaci, Nikšić, Piva and Gacko (see Serb Uprising of 1596–97).
 It was suppressed due to lack of foreign support.

-In 1689, an uprising broke out in Piperi, Rovca, Bjelopavlići, Bratonožići, Kuči and Vasojevići, while at the same time an uprising broke out in Prizren, Peć, Priština and Skopje, and then in Kratovo and Kriva Palanka in October (Karposh's Rebellion).
+In 1689, an uprising broke out in Piperi, Rovca, Bjelopavlići, Bratonožići, Kuči and Vasojevići, while at the same time an uprising broke out in Prizren, Pejë, Pristina and Skopje, and then in Kratovo and Kriva Palanka in October (Karposh's Rebellion).

 In 1697, with the election of the Danilo I Šćepčević from the Njeguši tribe as the metropolitan (vladika) of Cetinje, succession became restricted to the Petrović clan until 1918 (with exception of short periods of rule by Šćepan Mali and Arsenije Plamenac).
 As Orthodox bishops could not have children, the official title was passed from uncle to nephew.
 Danilo I established Montenegro's first code of law, a court to arbitrate the legal matter, and struggled to unite the tribes.

 For most of the 18th century, the tribes of Old Montenegro were divided, being regularly pitted against each other by blood feuds and other grievances.
 And when they cooperated, it was mostly in their own interests.
 As a result, the local government in Cetinje was unable to centralize authority and had great difficulties to collect taxes from the tribal leaders.
 Despite several attempts by the vladikas to end it, tribes continued the tradition of feuding and remained divided, resulting in a weak central government that had the effect of making Montenegro backward and also vulnerable against the Ottomans.
 However, this partially ended with the advent of the false tsar, Šćepan Mali (“Stephen the Small”).
 A mysterious man of unknown origin, he pretented to be the defunct Russian emperor Peter III and managed to get himself elected as the leader of Montenegro by the assembly of tribal chefs (zbor), in 1767.
 The news of Šćepan's election was enthusiastically received by the Brda tribes and, more generally, all the tribesmen had such faith in their new leader that Venice failed to shake his rule.
 Relying on his charismatic qualities, Šćepan was the first to give Montenegro a form of central authority, managing to suppress the blood feud which had ravaged the tribes and instigating a system of justice in its place.
 Although harsh and sometimes cruel, Šćepan was able to impose a kind of social order on a tribal society that was rather primitive compared to the rest of Europe.